Relationship Security, Love, and Intimacy

 Calmness requires predictability.
 We manage internal resources in accordance with life unfolding according to plan.
 When extreme moods inject into the interactions, out of proportion to the situation, partners are startled.
 They find themselves confronting a storm unprepared, not that they did wrong but because an emotional storm brewing in their partner.
 Like a child living with a volatile and violent parent suffering, the abuse (emotional or physical) is unpredictable when dependent on factors beyond our control.
 No security lives here.

-Basically, at least in part, relationship security develops from accurately predicting a partner’s pro-relationship behaviors (Lemay and Muir, 2016).
+Basically, at least in part, relationship security develops from accurately predicting a partner’s pro-relationship behaviors (Lemay & Muir, 2016).
 However, predictions can be tricky because they depend on both the person making the prediction and the person being predicted.
 These predictions may fail due to faulty perceptions, expectations, or behaviors from either party involved.

 ”Those who are insecure, however, may be anxious and worry that others do not love them completely.
 These people are easily frustrated or angered when their attachment needs go unmet.”